 Denosumab is a monoclonal antibody.
 Denosumab is also known by its brand names Xgeva and Prolia.

 Denosumab (Xgeva) is licensed for use in preventing fractures and other cancer related bone problems in adults with cancer that has spread to the bones.
-There is more about denosumab in the cancer drugs section.

 Once your blood calcium levels go back to normal, your doctor will want to keep a close eye on you.
 You will need to have regular blood and urine tests to make sure the treatment is still working.

 It is very important that you see your doctor as soon as possible if at any time you feel the symptoms of hypercalcaemia are coming back.
 Even if something else is causing your symptoms it is better to see your doctor to find out for sure.